 In Malaysia, children with these conditions are also known as “kanak-kanak istimewa”.

-Like any other human beings, kanak-kanak istimewa too deserve proper education.
+Like any other human being, kanak-kanak istimewa too deserve proper education.
 And according to Article 28 of Malaysia’s Persons with Disabilities Act 2008, special needs children are to be given the necessary support to “facilitate their full and equal participation in education”.

 It is called Pendidikan Khas (Special Education School) and like the name suggests, the children are indeed special.

 But, no matter how “better” or “softer” the word “special” sounds, it doesn’t change one similar thing that these children have, or rather, don’t have.

 So perhaps it is time to call it what it is: a disability.

 “Disability”, or in Malay “ketidakupayaan” can be defined as a “physical or mental condition that limits a person’s movements, senses, or activities”.

 Some may think that the word is too harsh to be used for children, but the truth is all it ever does is describing them for everything that they are.